Vai0sx1/SonarLink/README.md

 ## Contributions:

 Contributions are welcome!
 Please open an issue or submit a pull request.
-This README provides a high-level overview.
-Refer to the source code for detailed information.

-## Contributions:

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
-This README provides a high-level overview.
-The source code contains detailed information on the contract’s functionality.